jss367/jss367.github.io/_posts/2020-05-13-Deep-Learning-Code-Implementations.md

 ### PyTorch

+PyTorch doesn't have as many pre-trained models as Tensorflow but there's still a lot there.
+If you're interested in computer vision [Torchvision Models](https://pytorch.org/docs/stable/torchvision/models.html) is a good place to start.

+##### Object Detection

 The best place to look for PyTorch object detection models is certainly Facebook's [Detectron2 repository](https://github.com/facebookresearch/detectron2).
 There's a lot in here but if you're looking for pre-trained networks to download for use or transfer learning, definitely check out the [Model Zoo](https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md).

 ##### Overhead imagery